What to expect from the STAR Program

 Communication Studies: Fundamentals of Public Speaking Accordion Closed

-This course focuses on the development of basic skills for the creation and delivery of oral messages in public and in small groups, while emphasizing organization and reasoning.
+This course focuses on developing basic skills for creating and delivering oral messages in public and small groups while emphasizing organization and reasoning.

 Ethnic Studies 100: Introduction to Ethnic Studies Accordion Closed